pmelsted/bifrost/README.md

    -q, --input-query-file   Input query file in fasta/fastq(.gz)
                             Multiple files can be provided as a list in a text file (one file per line) -o, --output-file        Prefix for output file
-   -e, --ratio-kmers        Ratio of k-mers from queries that must occur in the graph (default is 0.8)
+   -e, --ratio-kmers        Ratio of k-mers from queries that must occur in the graph (default: 0.8)

    > Optional with required argument:

    -I, --input-index-file   Input index file associated with graph to query in bfi format -C, --input-color-file   Input color file associated with the graph to query in color.bfg format
-                            Presence/absence of queries will be output for each color -t, --threads            Number of threads (default is 1) -k, --kmer-length        Length of k-mers (default is read from input graph file if built with Bifrost or 31) -m, --min-length         Length of minimizers (default is read from input graph file if built with Bifrost or or automatically chosen)
+                            Presence/absence of queries will be output for each color -t, --threads            Number of threads (default: 1) -k, --kmer-length        Length of k-mers (default: read from input graph if built with Bifrost or 31) -m, --min-length         Length of minimizers (default: read from input graph if built with Bifrost, auto otherwise) -T, --tmp-dir            Path for tmp directory (default: creates tmp directory in output directory)

    > Optional with no argument:

-   -a, --approximate        Graph is searched with exact and inexact k-mers (1 substitution or indel) from queries -v, --verbose            Print information messages during execution
+   -p, --nb-found-km        Output the number of found k-mers for each query (disable parameter -e) -P, --ratio-found-km     Output the ratio of found k-mers for each query (disable parameter -e) -a, --approximate        Graph is searched using exact and inexact k-mers (1 substitution or indel allowed per k-mer) -v, --verbose            Print information messages during execution
 ```